 The two satellites, each less than 1.5 meters long, are placed in orbit tens of thousands of kilometers above Earth.

-One satellite will block out the Sun, similar to the role of the Moon during a natural solar eclipse, while the other will carry a special telescope to observe the corona - the thin, super-hot layer of gas surrounding the Sun.
+One satellite will block out the Sun, similar to the role of the Moon in a natural solar eclipse, while the other will carry a special telescope to observe the corona – the thin, super-hot layer of gas surrounding the Sun.

 To achieve near-perfect synchronization, Proba-3 uses a sophisticated positioning system including GPS, star sensors, lasers and radio waves to automatically calibrate the two satellites' positions to an accuracy of only the thickness of a fingernail.